-With lossless apodization performed by PIAA optics, the coronagraph throughput is brought up to almost 100% and the inner working angle is greatly reduced thanks to full utilization of the entrance pupil.
-Figures 4 and 5, top right panels, show that the strength of the prolate apodization required is the same as for the conventional apodization - the only difference between the two approaches being how this apodization is performed and what losses, if any, is creates.
+With lossless apodization performed by PIAA optics, the coronagraph throughput is brought up to almost 100% and the IWA is greatly reduced thanks to full utilization of the entrance pupil.
+Figures 4 and 5, top right panels, show that the strength of the prolate apodization required is the same as for the conventional apodization - the only difference between the two approaches being how this apodization is performed and what losses, if any, are created.
 Thanks to the lossless apodization, there is no disadvantage (other than PIAA optics manufacturing difficulty) in pushing the apodization stronger than required to reach the goal contrast.
-This is a fundamental difference with CPA, where doing so reduces throughput and increases inner working angle.
-Another consequence of this behaviour is that the coronagraph performance is weakly dependent on the goal contrast, as can be seen by comparing Figures 4 and 5.
+This is a fundamental difference with CPA, where doing so reduces throughput and increases the IWA.
+Another consequence of this behavior is that the coronagraph performance is weakly dependent on the goal contrast, as can be seen by comparing Figures 4 and 5.